 Most interesting landmarks in this small country are magnificent buildings from the second half of the 20th century, such as the world's (supposedly) largest palace and one of most impressive mosques.

-Most of country is covered with pristine rainforest and in some areas (southern Temburong) the scenery is very impressive.
+Most of the country is covered with pristine rainforest and in some areas (southern Temburong) the scenery is very impressive.
 Nevertheless Wondermondo thus far has not found information about impressive natural landmarks in Brunei.

 Man made landmarks